We all know rewards are motivating.

 That’s why peer-to-peer recognition program exists; it intended to fill in the gaps and offer much-needed spontaneous and genuine rewards and recognition outside of traditional corporate milestones.

-In addition, publicly recognizing, praising, and rewarding employees that set a good example shines a light on top-performing employees and sets a precedent for all other employees to strive to meet the same quality standards.
+In addition, publicly recognizing and praising employees shines a light on top-performing workers.
+This sets a precedent for all other employees to strive to meet the same quality standards.

 Feel free to share this checklist (or entire article) with your team, as they will be offering recognition to their peers as well!

-If you’re not sure what to actually say to your employees when offering praise, here are a few ideas to get you started.
-You can always offer Applauz Points or Badges to elevate your words of recognition.
+If you’re not sure what to actually say to your employees when offering praise, here are some recognition message examples to get you started.

 Recognizing employees for attaining specific goals or performance metrics